davidji99/terraform-provider-herokux/website/docs/r/formation_autoscaling.html.markdown

 This resource manages the autoscaling settings of an app dyno formation.
 For more information about Heroku dyno formation scaling, please visit this [help article](https://devcenter.heroku.com/articles/scaling#autoscaling).

+Due to API limitations, the provider will only remove the resource from state if you remove an existing `herokux_formation_autoscaling` resource block from your terraform configuration, You will need to visit the Heroku UI for further action.

 -> **IMPORTANT!**
 Autoscaling is currently available only for Performance-tier dynos and dynos running in Private Spaces.
 Heroku’s auto-scaling uses response time which relies on your application to have very small variance in response time.